guybedford/es-module-lexer/README.md

 ### ESM Detection

-Modules that uses ESM syntaxes can be detected via the fourth return value:
+Modules that uses ESM syntaxes can be detected via the fourth return value (full build only):

 ```js
 const [,,, hasModuleSyntax] = parse(`